dchowitz/slire/README.md

 This factory returns a repository that implements the full Slire API and Mongo‑specific helpers.
 It requires a MongoDB `collection` and the `mongoClient`.
 You may pass a `session` to bind the instance to an existing transaction; otherwise, use the helpers below to work with sessions when needed.
 The remaining parameters are documented in [Configuration](#configuration): see [scope](#scope), [traceContext](#tracecontext), and options ([softDelete](#softdelete), [traceTimestamps](#tracetimestamps), [timestampKeys](#timestampkeys), [version](#version), [traceStrategy](#tracestrategy), [traceLimit](#tracelimit), [traceKey](#tracekey)).

-What you get in addition to the DB‑agnostic API are direct `collection` access, `applyConstraints` for safe filters, `buildUpdateOperation` for update documents with timestamps/version/trace applied, and session/transaction helpers.
+What you get in addition to the DB‑agnostic API are direct `collection` access, `applyFilter` for safe filters, `buildUpdateOperation` for update documents with timestamps/version/trace applied, and session/transaction helpers.

 ### Sessions and transactions